NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/BMI_NextGen_Configs/README.md

 - Example- HGTVAR_ELEM: "Elevation_Element"

 ### SLOPE
 This variable is the naming convention of the slope variable (describes the slope estimate for each grid cell (gridded), mesh element (hydrofabric), or mesh node (unstructured)) within the "GeogridIn" file the user has specified.
 This is optional for the NextGen Forcings Engine BMI ONLY if the user did not specify a downscaling method.
-If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file.
+If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file and other variables are not readily available to calculate the slope estimates of grid cells or elements.
 - Example- SLOPE: "Slope"

 ### SLOPE_AZIMUTH
 This variable is the naming convention of the slope azmuith variable (describes the slope tilt estimate for each grid cell (gridded), mesh element (hydrofabric), or mesh node (unstructured)) within the "GeogridIn" file the user has specified.
 This is optional for the NextGen Forcings Engine BMI ONLY if the user did not specify a downscaling method.
-If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file.
+If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file and other variables are not readily available to calculate the slope angle estimates of grid cells or elements.
 - Example- SLOPE_AZIMUTH: "Slope_Tilt"

 ### SLOPE_ELEM
 This variable is the naming convention of the slope variable (which describes the slope estimate each mesh element ONLY for an unstructured mesh configuration) within the "GeogridIn" file the user has specified.
 This is optional for the NextGen Forcings Engine BMI ONLY if the user did not specify a downscaling method.
-If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file.
+If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file and other variables are not readily available to calculate the slope estimates of grid cells or elements.
 - Example- SLOPE: "Slope_Element"

 ### SLOPE_AZIMUTH_ELEM
 This variable is the naming convention of the slope azmuith variable (which describes the slope tilt estimates for each mesh element ONLY for an unstructured mesh configuration) within the "GeogridIn" file the user has specified.
 This is optional for the NextGen Forcings Engine BMI ONLY if the user did not specify a downscaling method.
-If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file.
+If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file and other variables are not readily available to calculate the slope angle estimates of grid cells or elements.
 - Example- SLOPE_AZIMUTH: "Slope_Tilt_Element"
 -
 ### SINALPHA
 This variable is the naming convention of the sine angle of the grid cell slope variable (describes the slope tilt estimate for each grid cell or mesh element) within the "GeogridIn" file the user has specified.
 As of now, this variable is ONLY assumed to be in the original WRF-Hydro "GeogridIn" file from the older NWM versions OR from a gridded domain configuration that has the same calculated variable.
 This is optional for the NextGen Forcings Engine BMI ONLY if the user did not specify a downscaling method.
-If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file.
+If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file and other variables are not readily available to calculate the slope angle estimates of grid cells or elements.
 - Example- SINALHPA: "SINALPHA"

 ### COSALPHA
 This variable is the naming convention of the cosine angle of the grid cell slope variable (describes the slope tilt estimate for each grid cell or mesh element) within the "GeogridIn" file the user has specified.
 As of now, this variable is ONLY assumed to be in the original WRF-Hydro "GeogridIn" file from the older NWM versions OR from a gridded domain configuration that has the same calculated variable.
 This is optional for the NextGen Forcings Engine BMI ONLY if the user did not specify a downscaling method.
-If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file.
+If the user specifies a bias calibration or a downscaling method however, then this variable becomes mandatory and the NextGen Forcings Engine BMI will throw an error if this netcdf variable naming convention is not specified in the "GeogridIn" file and other variables are not readily available to calculate the slope angle estimates of grid cells or elements.
 - Example- COSALHPA: "COSALPHA"

 ### NodeCoords